orome/crypto-enigma-hs/README.md

 An Enigma machine simulator with state and encoding display.

+Currently support is only provided for the machine models in most widespread general use during the war years: the I, M3, and M4.

 This is adapted, as an exerecise in learning Haskell, from an earlier learning project written in Mathematica.
 It is my first Haskell program.